alan-turing-institute/data-safe-haven/docs/deploy_sre_tier1_instructions.md

   - python > 3.6
   - qrencode
   - oathtool (On OSX this is contained without `oath-toolkit` on homebrew)
-- A SHM must be deployed.
-However, **it is not necessary to make user accounts** in the SHM AD as they will not be used.
+- It is **not** necessary to deploy an SHM.
+However, to generate the SRE configuration an existing SHM configuration must be named.
+This may be an existing, deployed SHM but it will not be necessary to create user accounts in that SHM's AD as they will not be used.

 ## :clipboard: Define SRE Configuration